rOpenGov/uscongress/README.md

 - If an unsupported session is specified without dates, an error is raised.
 - The function paginates through API results using the `nextOffsetMark` system.
 - Each retrieved speech is cleaned, parsed, and formatted before inclusion in the final tibble.

-## Return Value

-A tibble (`data.frame`) where each row corresponds to a single speech, including:

-- Speech text
-- Speaker name
-- Date
-- Title of the record
-- URL to the full record

 ## API Information